 In an ideal world, your products and services are so perfect that no one ever calls to complain.
 Unfortunately, no matter how much we try, we can never please everyone.

 Customer service agents handle complaints and calm down irate customers.
-They know how to maintain a positive and empathetic attitude while communicating towards customers.
-Customer service agents also take care of the heavy responsibility of ensuring that customers are satisfied with the products and services that they avail.
+They know how to maintain a positive and empathetic attitude while communicating with customers.
+Customer service agents also take care of the heavy responsibility of ensuring that customers are satisfied with the products and services that they avail themselves.

 Keep records and process orders